For Chrissy’s Sake! Nipple Show At Super Bowl Does Not Bother Chrissy Teigen

 Chrissy Teigen has turned what should ordinarily have been an embarrassment into a laughing matter!
-Instead of blushing and going into hiding, Chrissy stood and fought back after the nipple show at the 51st Super Bowl.
+Instead of blushing and going into hiding, Chrissy stood and fought back after the nipple show at Super Bowl 51.

 It all started when television cameras panned to her and her husband John Legend while they were seated at the press box watching the game.
-One fan who was clearly not as interested in football as in Chrissy’s anatomy then sent her a video clip which he had captured which revealed that she was bra-less and that the nipple on her right breast was visible.
+One fan who was clearly not as interested in football as in Chrissy’s anatomy then sent her a video clip that he had captured which revealed that she was bra-less and that the nipple on her right breast was visible.

 Boom goes the dynamite!